Aircloak/aircloak/air/site/README.md

 - `mix deps.get` installs our elixir and erlang dependencies
 - `npm install` installs our node dependencies

-Before you run the application for the first time, you also need to make sure you migrate the database with `make migrate`
+Before you run the application for the first time, you also need to make sure you initialize the database with `make recreate_db`
 (make sure that [required common components are started](../README.md#starting-the-required-components)).